Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 If your company is using the Flat Rate VAT Scheme then VAT can only be claimed if the total is more than £2000 gross on any single invoice.

 A computer that costs less than £500 will generally be considered a revenue expense for the year in which it was purchased.

 A computer costing more than £500 will be ‘capitalised’ for the purposes of keeping accounts and the company will be entitled to Capital Allowances against the total.
 This is 100 per cent of the cost in the first year for the tax year 2015/16, up to a total of £500,000 per year.

-If there is a significant degree of personal use for a piece of computer equipment then it would be considered a benefit in kind, which would be calculated at 20 per cent of the market value from the time when it became available to the employee for their use.
+If there is a significant degree of personal use for a piece of computer equipment, it would be considered a benefit in kind.
+This allowance would be calculated at 20% of the market value from the time it became available to the employee for their use.

 Your limited company would be liable for 13.8% Class 1a National Insurance Contributions and the employee would be liable for personal taxation at the basic, higher or additional rate depending on their earnings.